-I took a pen and paper and showed by daughter month on month for 5 yr. period how Rs.
+I took a pen and paper and showed my daughter month on month for a 5 yr. period how Rs.
 100 every month she saves with a 1% interest will give her the money needed to buy her own phone in 5 yrs. time.

 She has now saved not just for the phone but also for the phone monthly usage bill also.

 It is very important to teach your child the difference between need and want.

 Some teens don`t realize the difference between both.
 You can teach your teen with examples.
 For instance, you can say “understand mobile phone is your need but an expensive smart phone is you want’’

 You can also say it’s a need if you need to be driven to school or college but if you demand for your own car it’s a want not a need.

 “Mom! my friend bought a new car I also want to own a car’’

 “Mom! my friend got to go to a foreign country for vacations.
 When will we go??

 “My friend bought a new dress I also want to buy the same dress’’ Many parents must be familiar with such demands.